Loading

 Temporary Humanitarian Stay pathway

-The Australian Government continues to support Ukrainians and their family members who are in Australia because of the protracted conflict in Ukraine.
+The Australian Government continues to support Ukrainians and their family members who are in Australia because of the conflict in Ukraine.

-The Australian Government is making new offers of a temporary humanitarian stay for eligible Ukrainians in Australia.
+The Australian Government is making new offers of a Temporary Humanitarian Stay for eligible Ukrainians in Australia.

-The Minister must invite you to apply for the temporary humanitarian stay pathway.
+The Minister must invite you to apply for the Temporary Humanitarian Stay pathway.
 You cannot apply for this visa without an invitation.

 You must meet all visa criteria for us to grant you these visas.
 This includes health, character and security criteria.